Keeping Your Livestock Cool in Summer

 Few farmers have enough steel sheds and other types of coverage to accommodate all their livestock.
 Too little shelter and shade can result in livestock overcrowding and smothering each other in the smaller shady areas of farm.
 During periods of extreme heat, you should work to provide as much shade as possible for your livestock.
 This might involve the construction of new shelters like steel sheds and barns.
 This process might involve other materials including cloth and timber.
 More reflective materials like aluminium and galvanised metals should be used as roofs when possible because they can mirror some of the sun’s most intense rays.
 It’s a good idea to construct shelters near water sources, especially if those sources are not in shaded areas.

 Natural shade from trees is really important too.
 Individually planted trees should provide a large amount of coverage.
 Groves planted east to west and plantation blocks in paddocks can provide important shade as well.
 Lines of trees should always run east to west to offer as much shade as possible when the sun is directly overhead.
 Consider dividing large groups of animals into smaller ones, so there is less competition around shade and water sources in any given yard or paddock.

 Handling and Transport

 The intense heat is taxing for all animals.
-Precautions must be taken to ensure their wellbeing.
+Take precaution to ensure their wellbeing.
 Water and shelter are the most important considerations for this.
 For more information on the ideal shelters for your cattle and livestock, please reach out to the team at Steel Supplies Charters Towers.